 So put away the bowl of water.
 And don’t even think about eating them with needles (who ever thought that was a good idea???).

 I love sprinkling a bunch of them on yogurt, but we also love eating them as is.
 The best is when they’re nice and chilled from being in the fridge…they’re refreshing and juicy with every spoonful!
+They are also a great topping to desserts like Creamy Cheesecake Squares with Nut Crust, or try them on top of a bowl of Simple Nutty Granola!

 So there you go!
 Take advantage of the availability of these wonderful fruits this season and go open one yourself!